 Prerequisites - Some courses have prerequisites.
 A prerequisite is a course that a student must take prior to another course and usually has information that is needed in the next course.
-For example, you must complete, Math 103 - Elementary Algebra to be eligible for Math 60 - Intermediate Algebra.
+For example, you must complete, BUS 1A Accounting Principles Financial to be eligible for BUS 1B Accounting Principles Managerial.
 When a course is listed as a prerequisite, that course must have been completed with a grade of "C" or better.
-Sometimes you can fulfill the need to take a prerequisite through the assessment process, which includes the use of multiple measures.
-These multiple measures include completion of an assessment test in Mathematics, English and Reading, plus other measures of your readiness to successfully complete courses with a prerequisite.
+Sometimes you can fulfill the need to take a prerequisite through the use of multiple measures.
+These multiple measures include completion of a course taken at another institution, plus other measures of your readiness to successfully complete courses with a prerequisite.